MadelinePhelps/MadelinePhelps.github.io/_projects/RocketRecoverySystem.md

         <li>Wired and initialized Proton flight computer for altimeter and force data.</li>
         <li>Integrated recovery bay system with solid motor system for launch test.</li>
         <li>Successfully launched and recovered solid motor rocket.</li>
-        <li>Wrote a technical research paper on the design and test of the recovery system that will be presented at SciTech 2026.</li>
+        <li>Wrote a technical research paper on the design and test of the recovery system that will be presented at AIAA SciTech in Jan 2026.</li>
     </ul>
 </div>